 3) Craft the Perfect Study Plan

 Be realistic.
-Will you really commit the entirety of your weekend to self-studying the SAT when you spend the week working for school and other commitments?
+Will you really commit the entirety of your weekend to self-studying the SAT when the days of the week no longer seem to have meaning?
+In lockdown, there are, unfortunately, many more interesting activities that may be calling your name (*cough* Netflix *cough*).
 It might be more feasible to spend an hour a day, two days a week.
 Remember, study smart not hard!

 4) Build SAT Stamina

 There are two ways to practice for the SAT.
 The first way to self-study the SAT is to focus on specific topics and question types in particular sections.
 This is a great method to hone your problem-solving skills and strategies as well as ensure that you have experience with solving each type of question on the SAT.
 By employing this method, you can practice areas in which you need improvement.
 You can also maintain your strengths using this method of self-studying.

 Practicing SAT questions in a certain section is generally done in short bursts of time—similar to a 100-meter dash.
 We often compare the SAT to a marathon.
 It takes extensive, paced training to run a marathon and you need to slowly build the stamina to complete your race.
 This exact concept applies to the SAT.
 While you may be able to solve those math questions easily, you may find those same questions difficult under the time constraint of the SAT as well as after taking the EBRW section of the test.
 As a result, you must also employ the second way with the first one to effectively self-study the SAT.
 This means you should take a lot of official practice tests to build stamina for the test.
 Khan Academy has online versions of College Board’s Official SAT practice tests.